icwells/unixpath/README.md

 ## Usage

+	import unixpath
+or
+	from unixpath import *

 #### unixpath.checkDir(path, make = False)
 If the directory does not exist and make is False, it will raise a NotADirectoryError.
 If make is True, it will make the directory.
 If an error was not raised, it returns the path name with a trailing slash (if the input name did not have one).

 #### unixpath.checkFile(infile)
-Raises a FileNotFoundError if the file doesn not exist.
+Raises a FileNotFoundError if the file does not exist.

 #### unixpath.getExt(name)
 Returns the extension (everything after last period) from the filename.